facebook/flow/website/en/docs/types/casting.md

 ## Type Cast Expression Syntax <a class="toc" id="toc-type-cast-expression-syntax" href="#toc-type-cast-expression-syntax"></a>

-In order to create a type cast expression around a `value`, add a semicolon `:` with the `Type` and wrap the expression with parenthesis `(` `)`.
+In order to create a type cast expression around a `value`, add a colon `:` with the `Type` and wrap the expression with parenthesis `(` `)`.

 ```js